cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/swagger.md

 go get github.com/swaggo/swag/cmd/swag
 ```

-Starting in Go 1.17, installing executables with `go get` is deprecated. `go install` may be used instead:
+Starting in Go 1.17, `go mod` mode by `go get` to download the corresponding library can not be automatically compiled and installed to `$GOPATH/bin`, installing executables with `go get` is deprecated. `go install` may be used instead:

 ```sh
 go install github.com/swaggo/swag/cmd/swag@latest